arhsimluhar/pipeline/README.md

 You can access **jupyter-notebook** running background on http://localhost:9999 on your local machine.<br> You can even **ssh** to the docker container using ip assigned to it.You are now ready to work on you project and stop worrying about the setting up your development environment.

 Otherwise, you can directly pull the image from dockerhub repo [**rmishra01/mldl-train**](https://hub.docker.com/r/rmishra01/mldl-train/).

-Just execute following command on you shell.
+Just execute the following command on you linux shell.

 `docker pull rmishra01/mldl-train`